-Naming Public Bill Committees
+Public Bill Committees [PBCs]

-Each Public Bill Committee is named after the Bill it considers.
-For example, a committee considering a Bill titled the Climate Bill would be called the Climate Bill Committee.
+Each Public Bill Committee is named after the bill it considers.
+For example, a committee considering a bill titled the Climate Bill would be called the Climate Bill Committee.

 How they work

 Each committee is assigned a chairman and debate Bills as they would do in the Commons chamber, with broadly the same rules of debate applying.
-Public Bill Committees, unlike the Standing Committees they replace, have the power to take written and oral evidence from officials and experts outside of Parliament.
+Public Bill Committees, unlike the Standing Committees they replaced, have the power to take written and oral evidence from officials and experts outside of Parliament.
 This is intended to give Committee members more information on which to make their decisions.

 The minimum number of Members in a committee is 16 and the maximum is about 50.
 The proportion of Members in a Public Bill Committee mirrors the political parties' strengths in the Commons, so there is always a government majority.